 Police: Patriots owner Robert Kraft solicited prostitute

 JUPITER, Fla.
-(AP) — New England Patriots owner Robert Kraft faces misdemeanor charges of soliciting a prostitute after he was twice videotaped in a sex act at a Florida massage parlor, police said Friday in a case that could get him in trouble with the NFL.
+(AP) — Robert Kraft, the billionaire owner of the New England Patriots, faces charges of soliciting a prostitute after he was twice videotaped in a sex act at a shopping-center massage parlor in Florida, police said Friday.

+The 77-year-old Kraft denied any wrongdoing.
+The case comes amid a crackdown on sex trafficking from Palm Beach to Orlando in which police planted cameras in massage parlors.

-He was not immediately arrested.
+Kraft was not immediately arrested.
 Jupiter police said a warrant will be issued and his attorneys will be notified.
-They said details about the charges against the owner of the Super Bowl champion team will not be released until next week.
+They said details about the misdemeanor charges against the owner of the Super Bowl champion team will not be released until next week.

-The charge comes amid a crackdown on sex trafficking from Palm Beach to Orlando in which police planted cameras in massage parlors.

 Most people charged for the first time with soliciting a prostitute in Florida are allowed to enter a diversion program, said attorney David Weinstein, a former prosecutor.
 Kraft would probably have to perform 100 hours of community service and attend a course on the harmful effects of prostitution and sex trafficking, he said.